Traversable Thin-shell Wormhole in the 4D Einstein-Gauss-Bonnet Theory: Concluding remarks

-We constructed the thin-shell wormhole in the 4D Einstein-Gauss-Bonnet gravity with electromagnetic field in asymptotic flat, dS and AdS spacetime and studied their linear stability under radial perturbations.
-When the Gauss-Bonnet coupling constant is positive, the stable thin-shell wormhole can be supported only by exotic matter in both flat, dS and AdS spacetime.
-When the GB coupling constant is negative, the cases are different.
+To summarize, we constructed the thin-shell wormholes in the 4D Einstein-Gauss-Bonnet gravity minimally coupled to the electromagnetic field in asymptotically flat, dS, and AdS spacetimes.
+The linear stabilities of the solutions under radial perturbations were investigated, which revealed a rather rich structure regarding different spacetime configurations.
+For positive Gauss-Bonnet coupling constant, stable thin-shell wormholes can be supported only by exotic matter in flat, dS, and AdS spacetime.
+These results are consistent with those found in \cite{Godani:2022jwz} which claimed that for the linear model, the neutral thin-shell wormholes in asymptotically flat spacetimes are unstable and filled with exotic matter when $\alpha>0$.
+The hopes for obtaining stable thin-shell wormholes with ordinary matter when $\alpha>0$ have already been dashed \cite{Simeone2005, Mazharimousavi2010, Zangeneh2015}. .

-In asymptotic flat and AdS spacetimes, the stable neutral thin-shell wormholes which can be supported by normal matter have finite large throat radius, while the stable charged thin-shell wormhole that can be supported by normal matter can have both large throat radius and arbitrarily small throat radius.
-The GB coupling constant is not bounded below.
-But the charge of the stable thin-shell wormhole must be not too small or too large, otherwise it can only be supported by exotic matter.

-In asymptotic dS spacetime, there is no stable neutral thin-shell wormhole with normal matter.
-The GB coupling constant is bounded below.
-The charged thin-shell wormhole can be supported by normal matter only when the GB coupling constant is not too negative and not close to zero.

-It is shown that the energy condition of the Morris-Thorne wormhole is violated by some small and arbitrary quantities at the throat for positive GB coupling constant \cite{Jusufi2020}.
-However, it can be expected that when for negative GB coupling constant, the energy condition can be satisfies \cite{Zangeneh2015}.